2DegreesInvesting/ds-incubator/docs/2020-05-05_intro-to-drake.md

 Much of 2DII's value stems from our ability to produce quality, reproducible reports.
 Sometimes, this involves us tweaking portions of the analysis, and manually re-running (hoping that we haven't broken anything downstream).
 Drake is a tool that aims to automate and facilitate this process.

-At this meetup we watched a 6' video introducing the drake package, and discussed how 2DII might benefit from drake. @jdhoffa lead the meeting. @AlexAxthelm, co-author of drake, answered questions.
-Everyone showed interest by asking lots of questions.
+At this meetup we watched a 6' video introducing the drake package, and discussed how 2DII might benefit from drake.
+Jackson (\@jdhoffa) lead the meeting and rose lots of interest.
+Many folks asked questions and Alex (\@AlexAxthelm) answered them (Alex co-authors drake).

 ## Resources